Hula hoops for children's fun and games, yesteryear and today

 Today's hula hoops versus the old wooden hoops

-The difference between the old wooden hoops and the hoops available today is their weight.
-The modern ones are light and it is almost impossible to keep them going round the waist.
-The heavier wooden ones could be kept going for almost as long as wanted.
+A significant difference between the old wooden hula hoops and those of today is their weight.
+Today's are too light-weight, and it is almost impossible to keep them going, twirling round the waist.
+In contrast the old, heavier wooden ones could be kept going for almost as long as energy permitted.
+Granted, the hoops of today do look more attractive and have the advantage of being brightly coloured.
+Some have flashing lights, but in my view they are unfit for purpose.